 During this time, she also worked on the weekends as the Shakespeare director at the Youth Academy of Dramatic Arts (YADA), directing full-length Shakespeare productions for ages 5-65.
 Working with children and adults alike, Wolpert-Gawron designed sets, taught stage combat, and incorporated Language Arts and History lessons into many of her rehearsals.

 From Culver City, she made her way to a more traditional school up in San Mateo, CA. There, her methods of student-driven teaching and collaborative groupings were balanced by lessons driven by more traditional, facing-forward educational models, and she learned that in a true differentiated society, a teacher must teach using both philosophies.

 She then joined a staff at a Microsociety Magnet school in Berkeley, CA where each elective model helped to contribute to the running of a mythical city.
-Not only was she an upper elementary teacher, she also developed curriculum for Court, which used a student-created constitution as a means to help with the school’s peer mediation program.
+Not only was she an elementary teacher, she also developed curriculum for their Court class elective, which used a student-created constitution as a means to help with the school’s student-run peer mediation program.

 Upon moving back to Los Angeles, she began working as a middle school teacher in a Title I California Distinguished School in the San Gabriel Valley.
 Her mock trial team were finalists in Los Angeles County and was featured in The Los Angeles Times.
-Her Speech & Debate team ranked 3rd in their category at the Nationals in 2006 and continues to rank at the national level.
+Her middle school Speech & Debate team has been ranked 2nd in their competing category at the state level, in 3rd at Nationals in 2006.

-She currently enjoys collaborating with the hard-working, brilliant members of her staff, and she is happily teaching some of the most fun and dedicated students of her career.
+She currently enjoys coaching and collaborating with the hard-working, brilliant members of her staff, and she is happily teaching some of the most fun and dedicated students of her career.